 Expected volatility through the quarter ended September 30, 2008 was calculated based on reported data for a peer group of publicly traded companies for which historical information was available.
 During the quarter ended December 31, 2008, the Company began to incorporate its own data into the expected volatility assumption.
 The Company modified its expected volatility calculation because its common stock had been publically traded for 2 years and it believed that CommVault specific volatility inputs should be included in the calculation of expected volatility.
-As a result, expected volatility of a peer group, the implied volatility of the Company's traded options with a remaining maturity greater than six months and the historical realized volatility of its common stock from the date of its initial public offering to the respective stock option grant date.
+As a result, expected volatility during the three and six months ended September 30, 2010 and 2009 was calculated based on a blended approach that included historical volatility of a peer group, the implied volatility of the Company's traded options with a remaining maturity greater than six months and the historical realized volatility of its common stock from the date of its initial public offering to the respective stock option grant date.